Home / Health Insurance / Articles / Diseases / Vaginal Odour: Meaning, Symptoms, Causes, And More

 Here are some reasons to seek medical help for VO.

-Strong, unpleasant odour: A strong, foul-smelling odour that is different from your usual VO may indicate an infection or other underlying condition.
+Strong, unpleasant odour: A robust, foul-smelling odour different from your usual VO may indicate an infection or other underlying condition.

 Discharge: Abnormal vaginal discharge that is thick, discoloured, or accompanied by itching, burning, or pain may indicate an infection.